AnoopAlias/AUTOM8N/docs/_build/html/_sources/NodeJS.txt

   Note that only nodeJs versions 0.10 and above will work!

-3. Register the NodeJS backend in nDeploy
+3. Register the NodeJS backend in XtendWeb
 ::

   root@cpanel1 [~]# nvm ls-remote